SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Experiments

 \subsection{Baselines}

-We compare SliceMatch to state-of-the-art global descriptor-based baselines, CVR (Cross-View Regression)~\cite{vigor}, and MCC (Multi-Class Classification)~\cite{zimin_metricloc} on the VIGOR dataset\footnote{We re-trained and evaluated the existing baselines on our corrected ground truth locations, see Sec.~\ref{subsec:datasets} and our Supplementary Material.
-We will contribute the improved ground truth back to the community.}.
-Since CVR does localization with known orientation and, in~\cite{zimin_metricloc}, MCC mainly focuses on localization, we train SliceMatch with ground truth poses, and report test results for localization with known orientation, and for 3-DoF pose estimation.
+We compare SliceMatch to state-of-the-art global descriptor-based methods Cross-View Regression (CVR) \cite{vigor} and Multi-Class Classification (MCC)~\cite{zimin_metricloc} on the VIGOR dataset\footnote{We re-trained and evaluated the existing baselines on our corrected ground truth locations (see Section~\ref{subsec:datasets} and our Supplementary Material).
+The improved ground truth and code for our model are available at \url{https://github.com/tudelft-iv/SliceMatch}.}.
+Since CVR does localization with known orientation and, in~\cite{zimin_metricloc}, MCC mainly focuses on localization, we compare SliceMatch to baselines for localization with known orientation and also for 3-DoF pose estimation.
 Following~\cite{zimin_metricloc}, we train CVR~\cite{vigor} for localization only (not retrieval) as it gives better localization results.
 On the KITTI dataset, SliceMatch is compared to dense local feature-based fine-grained image retrieval method DSM~\cite{shi2020looking}, and to iterative camera pose estimation method LM~\cite{shi2022beyond}.
 In~\cite{shi2022beyond}, the LM method is trained and tested with a 20\textdegree \ prior on the ground camera's orientation.
 We adopt the same setting and additionally provide the results with LM and SliceMatch trained and tested with unknown orientation.
 On both datasets, baselines are trained with inputs with the same size as used for SliceMatch.